Episode

 .

-you decided you'd just tear up the roof?
-I swear Guy, you're such
+Lance: So you decided you'd just tear up the roof?
+I swear Guy, you're such an a**.

 .